Who We Are

 Senior Production Executive

-Haflidson brings over 10 years of industry experience to her new position, most recently as Manager, DHX Television Ltd. Before DHX, Haflidson was a Production Executive at Bell Media where she oversaw the development and production of original comedic and factual series across their conventional and specialty channels; her slate included CraveTV’s LETTERKENNY, HBO Canada’s SPORTS ON FIRE and CTV’s CORNER GAS: THE MOVIE.
+Kara Haflidson brings over 10 years of industry experience to her new position, most recently as Manager, DHX Television Ltd. Before DHX, Haflidson was a Production Executive at Bell Media where she oversaw the development and production of original comedic and factual series across their conventional and specialty channels; her slate included CraveTV’s Letterkenny, HBO Canada’s Sports on Fire and CTV’s CORNER GAS: THE MOVIE.

 VP | Development

 In her extensive distribution and international sales career as former Acquisitions & Sales Director at Toronto’s Mongrel Media, Caroline has helped bring films such as TAKE THIS WALTZ, MENASHE, MAUDIE and BROOKLYN to Canadian and international audiences.
 She was recently a member of the imagineNATIVE Board of Directors and serves on the Humber College (Film & Television Program) Advisory Board Committee.
 She previously worked for Seville Pictures, Maximum Films Intl and Planet in Focus Intl Film Festival.
 Caroline was selected as one of Hollywood Reporter’s “20 up-and-coming Canadians under 35” for 2013 as well as one of the 2014 “Sales & Distribution Future Leaders” by Screen International.
 She earned a B.A. in Film Studies and Art History at the University of Montreal and completed a graduate diploma in Arts Management at HEC.